epinio/docs/docs/howtos/install_epinio_on_k3s.md

 export KUBECONFIG=/etc/rancher/k3s/k3s.yaml
 ```

-Follow ["magic" DNS setup](../installation/magicDNS_setup) to install Epinio in your test environment.
+Follow [wildcard DNS setup](../installation/wildcardDNS_setup) to install Epinio in your test environment.

 `<IP>` can be found by running:
 ```